Nursing (NRS)

 NRS 410 EVIDENCE-BASED NURSING PRACTICE 3 Credit

-This course is an introduction to the role of nursing theory, research, and quality improvement in the provision of holistic nursing care.
-An overview of selected nursing theorists will demonstrate the relationship between scientific inquiry and development of nursing knowledge.
-Students will become familiar with the language of research, gain competency in database query and learn to assess the credibility of scientific studies.
-Ethical considerations and the importance of scientific integrity are integrated throughout the course as students learn sound methods to answer questions related to nursing practice.
-The focus is on critical evaluation and application of scientific evidence to provide the highest quality of patient centered care to individuals, families and communities.
+This course is an introduction to the role of nursing theory, research, and evidence-based practice in the provision of holistic nursing care.
+Students will gain competency in database query and learn to assess the credibility of scientific studies.
+Ethical considerations and the importance of scientific integrity are integrated throughout the course.
+Focus is on critical evaluation and application of scientific evidence to provide the highest quality of patient centered care to individuals, families and communities.

 Pre-requisite: ENG 117